 If a student experiences financial hardships during the current tax year, they may request a special circumstances review of their application.
+Students must complete the verification process before their special circumstances are considered.
 Requests will not be accepted prior to August 15th.
 The review process on those accepted requests will not begin until October 1st, therefore students should expect to pay their tuition, fees and books until the file is completed and the student is awarded.